MoonRabbitDev/RomNameCleaner/README.md

 ### Step 3 - Setup

+Drop RomCleaner.py into the desired folder and run.

 ## Using the Program
 Open **RomCleaner.py/RomCleaner - EXEVer.exe**, you will be given the following promit